We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 GaN is the most important semiconductor material since silicon, due to its power and speed advantages combined with efficient light emission.
 GaN conducts electrons one thousand times more efficiently than silicon and is cheaper to manufacture.

-With the help of the Research and Development Tax Incentive (R&DTI), BluGlass has developed an innovative, environmentally-friendly process to manufacture its GaN lasers.
+With the help of the R&DTI, BluGlass has developed an innovative, environmentally-friendly process to manufacture its GaN lasers.
 The company has scaled up this process for commercial production and its latest research is improving the performance of GaN lasers and expanding their applications.

 Now realised, these improvements include replacing toxic ammonia in the production process with an inert nitrogen plasma, and the development of specialised equipment to scale production of GaN lasers at the company’s Sydney facility.

-BluGlass Chief Technology & Operations Officer Dr Ian Mann says the R&DTI has been critical to improving the energy and performance efficiency of both the company’s proprietary remote plasma chemical vapour deposition platform and its suite of commercial lasers.
+BluGlass chief technology and operations officer Dr Ian Mann says the R&DTI has been critical to the company; particularly in improving the energy efficiency of its suite of commercial lasers.

-Other advances have focused on driving performance, efficiency and reliability of its laser diodes for uses that range from nanoscale welding of microchips to DNA sequencing and quantum computing.
+Other advances have focused on driving performance and reliability of its laser diodes for uses that range from nanoscale welding of microchips to DNA sequencing and quantum computing.

-The flexibility of the R&DTI has proved to be a pivotal feature for BluGlass, enabling it to evolve from an IP licensing and semiconductor equipment company to a direct-to-market GaN laser supplier with commercial products in market.
+The flexibility of the R&DTI has proved to be a pivotal feature for BluGlass, enabling it to evolve from an IP licensing and semiconductor equipment company to a direct-to-market GaN laser supplier.

 "As the business has matured, we've still qualified for R&D incentives for our foundational research, rather than being excluded because the proposed end-use of our technology changed," Dr Mann explains.